gnosischain/specs/network-upgrades/balancer.md

 ## Included changes

-This hard fork introduces an irregular state change to recover the stolen funds of the Balancer V2 hack on November 2025.
+This hard fork specification introduces an irregular state change intended to recover funds stolen in the Balancer V2 hack in November 2025.
+Whether and when this specification is activated on Gnosis Chain depends on validator adoption and client configuration.

 | EIP | Scope |  |
 | - | - | - |